JFolberth/Azure_IaC_Flavors/README.md

 - Reusable modules to drive consistency and lower bearer of entry
 - Enhanced Security

+# Understanding Declaritive vs Imperative
+To date this repo is strictly leveraging declarative IaC Tools.
+What's this mean?
+Declarative provides the 'template' or the to be state of the infrastructure during deployment.
+Think of deployments of a specific resource, resource group.
+Imperative IaC providers require each individual step to be tasked out.
+It might help to think declarative is defining the what and imperative is defining the how.

+Imperative programming requires users to have a mroe in depth knowledge of the scripting process, this also gives them the ability to more "fine tune" the deployment process.
+Declarative programming has become more popular in part due to the learning curve to get started.
+I am not saying one way is better then the other.
+Again they both have their pros and their cons.

 # Current Flavors
 - [Bicep](documentation/bicep.md)
 - [Terraform](documentation/terraform.md)